ibludau/ibludau.github.io/_pages/joinus.md

     - label: "Email - Isabell Bludau"
       url: "mailto:isabell.bludau@med.uni-heidelberg.de"
 intro:
+  - excerpt: 'Interested to join our team? <br>
+              Students are always welcome to join our team for a *semester project*, *Bachelor*, or *Master thesis*!
+Please send an [email](mailto:isabell.bludau@med.uni-heidelberg.de) to schedule a meeting to discuss potential projects. <br>
-  - excerpt: 'Interested to join our team for a PhD or Postdoc?
-Please send a letter of motivation, your CV, an academic transcript, and the names of two references via [email](mailto:isabell.bludau@med.uni-heidelberg.de).'
+              If you want to join for a *PhD* or *Postdoc*, please include a letter of motivation, your CV, an academic transcript, and the names of two references to your [email](mailto:isabell.bludau@med.uni-heidelberg.de).'
 ---

 {% include feature_row id="intro" type="center" %}